![]() |

-Love among the flowers
+| Love among the flowers |

-Lies, lies, lies.
+Lies, lies, lies,

-My Morning Star still lights the dawn.
+she still lights the dawn.

-The world speaks lies.
+The world speaks lies,

-Only the gypsy knows the truth.
+only the gypsy tells the truth.

-We carved our sunrise song
+We carved our monogram

-on the steps of the tiny chapel.
+on the wall of the tiny chapel.

 You touch me, I tremble.